Latécoère 32

 The Latécoère 32 was a flying boat built in France in 1928 for use on Aéropostale's mail routes to North Africa.

 Development

 A strengthened and enlarged version of the Latécoère 23, it was a parasol-wing monoplane with sponsons for stability in the water and two engines mounted in tandem push-pull configuration on the wing.

 Operational history

-Put into service on the Marseilles-Algiers and Toulouse-Algiers routes, the aircraft proved most unreliable and were involved in a number of accidents.
+Put into service on the Marseille–Algiers and Toulouse–Algiers routes, the aircraft proved most unreliable and were involved in a number of accidents.
 At the end of 1931, the five surviving examples were re-engined with Hispano Suiza 12Hbr engines and re-designated Latécoère 32-3, which persisted in service a little longer.